About Our Matcha

 Firstly matcha tea leaves are grown in shade prior to harvest; secondly dried tea leaves (Tencha) are ground into micro-fine powder; lastly matcha can be dissolved in water so the whole tea leaves are being consumed.Do you offer discount, promotion or price adjustment?

-Our competition grade matcha and some limited-edition Japanese tea ware will not be on sale due to less profit margin.
-Other products may be on sales once a while such as Winter Holidays, Valentines, Anniversary etc. Please make sure you subscribe to our newsletter and follow our social media account to get exclusive offer & promo notification.
+Our competition grade matcha and some limited-edition Japanese teawares will not be on sale due to extremely tight profit margin.
+Other products may be on sales once a while on select holidays such as Winter Holidays, Valentines, Brand Anniversary etc. Please make sure you subscribe to our newsletter and follow our social media account to get exclusive offer & promo notification.

 I concerned about radiation in Japanese tea.
 Is your matcha safe to consume?